 Digital signage is an excellent and modern tool to use to help you raise money for these types of campaigns.
 Through digital signage, you can apply exciting and dynamic visuals to engage with donors, advertise your campaign, and encourage giving.

 There are many ways that digital signage may be useful for your campaigns, such as keeping donors up-to-date on campaign progress through a campaign thermometer and displaying your donors’ names.

-This not only gives them the recognition they deserve, but it also shows prospect donors that you value and appreciate the donors and your nonprofit executes successful campaigns.
+This not only gives them the recognition they deserve but also shows prospective donors that you value and appreciate the donors and your nonprofit execute successful campaigns.
 This is a great way to ensure donor retention and also an excellent tool for donor stewardship.